 Policy and Legality

-In addition, smoking cannabis or any product on university property, is prohibited by UC policy per University of California – Policy on Smoke and Tobacco Free Environment.
+In addition, smoking cannabis or any product on university property is prohibited by UC policy per the University of California – Policy on Smoke and Tobacco Free Environment

 If you are concerned about your use or someone else’s use: